chmitch/AIAdjacent/Student/02-Dataflows.md

 ## Prerequisities

-1. [Challenge 1 - Setup](./01-Setup.md) should be done successfuly.
+1. [Challenge 1 - Setup](./01-Setup.md) should be done successfully.

 ## Introduction